muszyna25/AR-Detection-Method-TDA-ML/README.md

 1) TDA_source_code.cxx contains a code for computing topological feature descriptors (connected components) from snapshots of climate simulations in a threshold-free way.
 This code works only with TECA software (https://github.com/LBL-EESA/TECA).
 TECA includes all necessary external packages and libraries for this implementation.

-2) SVM_source_code.py contains all code to train and test Support Vector Machine classifier (implemented in Python scikit-learn).
+2) SVM_source_code.py contains all code to train and test Support Vector Machine classifier implemented in Python scikit-learn  (https://scikit-learn.org/stable/modules/svm.html).